skycheung803/go-bypasser/README.md

 - Customized TLS Extensions.
 - Built-in fingerprint profiles of mainstream browsers.
 - Implements Go's http.RoundTripper so can be used in different 3rd-party HTTP client libraries.
-- Browsers Mode (default chrome headless)
+- Browsers Mode (The Browser Mode controls the interaction with a headless Chromium browser.
+Enabling the browser mode allows to download a Chromium browser once and use it to render JavaScript-heavy pages.)

 ## Install